 - When is the last time you used any of your credit cards before you filed for bankruptcy?
 If you used any credit card within 90 days before you filed your bankruptcy, make sure to let us know before you get sworn in for your meeting.

-- The trustee will also usually make an announcement to all of the people in the room that if they inherit any property within 6 months of the filing of their bankruptcy, make sure to let your attorney know.
+- The trustee will also usually make an announcement to all of the people on the line that if they inherit any property within 6 months of the filing of their bankruptcy, make sure to let your attorney know.
 If you have any inheritances pending as of the date of the trustee meeting, make sure you tell us all about it

-- After that, the trustee will usually conclude the hearing, and you are now on your way to obtaining your discharge and wiping out your debts.
+- After that, the trustee will usually conclude the hearing, and you should now be on your way to obtaining your discharge, wiping out your debts, and getting a fresh start.

 After the meeting is concluded, the trustee will submit a report to the bankruptcy court to indicate that you qualify for a bankruptcy discharge and that you should be approved.
 If for some reason the trustee does not feel that your bankruptcy should be approved (this is pretty unusual), the trustee will let us know what has to be done so that your bankruptcy can be approved.
 This might happen in about 5% or less of the cases that are submitted.

 After your meeting, you will be getting one or more documents from the bankruptcy court and you should be aware of what those documents mean.
 The most important document is the Bankruptcy Discharge.
-This will be received about three months after you have had your meeting.
+This will be received about three months after you have had your meeting..Before you can get your discharge, you will have to complete a debtor education course, and we can review that procedure with you at the appropriate time..

 If you own real estate, you will probably receive in the mail a document called a Notice of Proposed Abandonment of Property.
 This means that the trustee is abandoning his right to make any claims against your property, and that you can keep your property without any problem.

-If you read this document, it is worded in “legalese”, and it might cause you to worry if you didn't know ahead of time what it meant.
+If you read this document, it is worded in “legalese”, (legal language that is hard to understand), and it might cause you to worry if you didn't know ahead of time what it meant.
 Because the document is called Notice of Abandonment, people sometimes think that they must abandon or give up their home or other real estate.

 If you are working and paying your new bills after you have filed your bankruptcy case, you might be very pleasantly surprised to see that credit card companies are soliciting you and offering you credit cards after you have been discharged.
 This is not unusual, and it is not very hard to reestablish credit if you maintain good employment and pay future bills.